How to Create an Online Education Website Like Udemy?

 As for the database, Udemy uses MySQL.
 They also use Cloudflare as a content delivery network and Fastly as a cloud platform to manage the big workload produced by multiple users on the website.

-Moreover, to build an eLearning platform, you’ll normally need various add-ons, plugins, and APIs that connect the system with third-party tools.
+Moreover, to build an Udemy clone, you’ll normally need various add-ons, plugins, and APIs that connect the system with third-party tools.

 How Much Would It Cost to Develop an Elearning Website?

 In order to create a website like Udemy, you’ll need to follow at least these steps: